black-tul1p/digit-ocr/README.md

 <hr>

 ## Usage
-Enter your pytorch virtual environment in `anaconda` using terminal/cmd, and navigate to the code directory and run:
+Enter your pytorch virtual environment in `anaconda` using terminal/cmd, then navigate to the code directory and run:

 `python digit_detect.py`